Blinding snow squalls lead to deadly pileup on I-81 in Pennsylvania

 These dangerous snow squalls can bring visibility to near-zero with little-to-no warning.
 Learn more about them here:https://t.co/SrxK5oxrZZ pic.twitter.com/LYai3PV6ql

-Snow squall are infamous in triggering major, deadly pileups.
+Snow squalls are infamous for triggering major, deadly pileups.
 Freezing rain also can be as bad.
 Forty people were injured and three killed during a pileup caused by a snow squall on Interstate 75 in Detroit in 2013.
 A similar chain-reaction crash occurred on Interstate 93 in New Hampshire in 2015.
-Last February, six people died in a 133-vehicle accident triggered by freezing drizzle in Dallas.
+In February 2021, six people died in a 133-vehicle accident triggered by freezing drizzle near Dallas.

-Snow squalls are so dangerous that, in 2017, the National Weather Service decided to debut a “snow squall warning” that would be targeted at drivers who may find themselves in the path of a snow squall.
-In the past, “special weather statements,” akin to blanket bulletins, were disseminated to advise travelers about the hazard, but the alert failed to reach people as directly as a tailored warning.
-A 2018 paper penned by several National Weather Service employees found that the statements did “not command the same level of urgency or breadth of dissemination as a warning.”
+Snow squalls are so dangerous that, in 2017, the National Weather Service decided to debut a “snow squall warning” that would be targeted at drivers who might find themselves in the path of a snow squall.
+In the past, “special weather statements,” similar to blanket bulletins, were disseminated to advise travelers about the hazard, but the alerts didn’t reach people as directly as a tailored warning.
+A 2018 paper by several National Weather Service employees found that the statements did “not command the same level of urgency or breadth of dissemination as a warning.”

 That’s why the newly implemented snow squall warnings trigger Wireless Emergency Alerts (WEA), a type of notification that automatically lights up any cellphone within range.
-An audible tone accompanies receipt of the warning, akin to the shrill squeal of an Amber Alert.
+An audible tone accompanies the warning, akin to the shrill squeal of an Amber Alert.
 While snow squalls are not generally as destructive as many of the other types of warnings that trigger WEA, they present a unique, short-term threat to drivers, a group unlikely to receive warnings through more conventional means.

 Aside from snow squall warnings, the NWS alerts that lead to WEA activation are: